nickzani/nickzani.github.io/_posts/2018-01-21-Weaning-Part-1.md

 author:     Nick Zani
 header-img: "img/posts/meal.jpg"
 tags: [ Food, Babies ]
-description: "Tips for weaning your baby"
+description: "Dad Tips for weaning your baby.
+Stage 1 Weaning Recipes."
 ---

 Weaning can be a stressful experience.
 Everyone knows that babies **love** milk.
 Moving from this to new flavours is a big change, without even taking into account the new textures and routine.
 There is one key point you need to keep in mind at all times: